Harshverdhan19/ai-companion/README.md

 Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
-License
-Distributed under the MIT License.
-See LICENSE.txt for more information.

 Contact
 Harshverdhan Shukla - www.linkedin.com/in/harshverdhan-shukla-006423160